-Testing for antibody titers (HBsAb) 1-2 months post-immunization must be performed; non-responders to a primary series of immunizations and booster dose must complete a second three-dose immunization series and be tested again for response.
+Testing for antibody titers (HBsAb) 1-2 months post-immunization must be performed; non-responders to a primary series of immunizations and booster dose must complete a second immunization series and be tested again for response.
 Students who still do not respond with antibody production following a second series of immunizations are considered susceptible to HBV infection, and must be counseled regarding precautions to prevent HBV infection and the need to obtain hepatitis B immune globulin (HBIG) prophylaxis for any known or probable significant exposure to body fluids or laboratory material containing Hepatitis B.

-- b.
-If the initial HBV tests demonstrate infection, the campus Student Health may consult with the student's program to identify if the student is expected to perform exposure-prone procedures (Exhibit C) during the course of study. - If the student is expected to perform exposure-prone procedures, the student may be asked to provide additional confirmatory laboratory tests to determine infectivity. - i.
+- b If the initial HBV tests demonstrate infection, the corresponding Student Health Services office may consult with the student's program to identify if the student is expected to perform exposure-prone procedures (Exhibit C) during the course of study. - If the student is expected to perform exposure-prone procedures, the student may be asked to provide additional confirmatory laboratory tests to determine infectivity. - ii.
 If the HBV tests indicate a significant potential for transmission of the virus, an evaluation (including laboratory testing) will be made prior to clinical activities of the need for monitoring of clinical performance and/or of the scope of assigned or permitted clinical activities consistent with patient protection, especially the performance of exposure-prone procedures (Exhibit C).
-This evaluation will customarily be made by a RBHS committee consisting of representatives from student affairs, the school or educational program in which the student is enrolled or wishes to enroll, legal management and the student's campus Student Health Service, in consultation with infectious disease experts.
+This evaluation will customarily be made by a Rutgers Biomedical and Health Science (RBHS) committee consisting of representatives from Student Affairs, the school or educational program in which the student is enrolled or wishes to enroll, Office of General Counsel, and the student's corresponding Student Health Services office, in consultation with infectious disease experts.
 If enrolled under these circumstances, students may be restricted in their clinical activities.
 Enrollment and continuing enrollment of students who are potentially infectious for Hepatitis B are contingent upon their ability to perform all essential functions required for matriculation and/or completion of the curriculum of the educational program.
-Please refer to the RBHS HIV, HBV, and HCV policy for further detail.
+Please refer to University Policy 40.3.5: HIV, HBV, HCV for further detail.

 - c.
-In all instances, current CDC recommendations should be followed regarding initial HBV immunization, post-immunization antibody titers, reimmunization or booster doses for inadequate antibody titers, and postexposure immunoglobulin prophylaxis for non-responders. - 3.
+In all instances, current CDC recommendations should be followed regarding initial HBV immunization, post-immunization antibody titers, re-immunization or booster doses for inadequate antibody titers, and post- exposure immunoglobulin prophylaxis for non-responders. - 4.
 Students with risk of exposure to potentially infectious body fluids through lab activities (category 3) must undergo testing for HBV immunity prior to matriculation, enrollment, or lab activities.
-Testing should ordinarily consist of antibody testing (HBsAb) followed by additional tests as deemed appropriate by the student's campus Student Health Service. - 4.
-Per New Jersey state law, students enrolled in 12 or more credits who have not been vaccinated must complete the 3 dose series within 9 months of enrollment, those who have received one dose must receive the remaining doses within 6 months, and those who have received two doses must receive the remaining dose within 4 months.
+Testing should ordinarily consist of antibody testing (HBsAb) followed by additional tests as deemed appropriate by the student's campus Student Health Services.